 German Ridge Trail

-Hiking on the GRT is free, and there are no camping fees for hikers/backpackers.
+Luckily, hiking on the German Ridge Trail is completely free, and there are no camping fees for backpackers.

 Things to Keep in Mind

 - Remember to plan your trip carefully and prepare for water shortages along the trails.